AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 ```

 ## Simplex Autopatch
-For nodes with duplex set to 0 or 1, Simplex Autopatch operation is supported.
+For nodes with duplex set to `0` or `1`, simplex autopatch operation is supported.
 This is accomplished by using a VOX on the audio coming from the telephone call,
 because of the half-duplex nature of the node.
-To avoid having audio from the
-telephone call keep the transmitter engaged for extended periods of time (if there
+To avoid having audio from the telephone call keep the transmitter engaged for extended periods of time (if there
 is some source of continuous audio), there are two time-out values.

-Vox timeout, which is the maximum amount of time that the VOX can hold the transmitter
-engaged, which by default is 10 seconds.
+VOX timeout, which is the maximum amount of time that the VOX can hold the transmitter engaged, which by default is 10 seconds.
 The other one is the VOX recovery time, which
-is the amount of time that the VOX is disabled during times of continuous audio, after
-the VOX timeout, which is 2 seconds.
+is the amount of time that the VOX is disabled during times of continuous audio, after the VOX timeout, which is 2 seconds.
 During continuous audio, it transmits for
-10 seconds, then stops for 2 seconds (so that you can transmit to it and perhaps
-disconnect the call), then transmits for another 10 seconds, then stops for 2 seconds.
+10 seconds, then stops for 2 seconds (so that you can transmit to it and perhaps disconnect the call), then transmits for another 10 seconds, then stops for 2 seconds.
 This repeats until the call is disconnected.

-Additionally, to prevent 'chop-off' of the first syllable or two of the audio from the
-telephone call, the audio is delayed to allow for the transmitter to start transmitting
+Additionally, to prevent "chop-off" of the first syllable or two of the audio from the telephone call, the audio is delayed to allow for the transmitter to start transmitting
 and any CTCSS tones to be decoded.
-This delay is typically 500ms, but can be adjusted
-using the 'simplexpatchdelay' parameter.
+This delay is typically 500ms, but can be adjusted using the `simplexpatchdelay` parameter.
 It is specified in units of 20 milliseconds.

-These time-out values may be overridden by using the following configuration parameters
-located in the [node-number] section of rpt.conf:
+These time-out values may be overridden by using the following configuration parameters located in the [nodenumber] section of `rpt.conf`:

 ```
 [1999]